SU-Intelligent-systems-Lab/CS-515-Convolutional-ViTs/README.md

-# ConvViTs
+# ConvViTs (Convolutional ViTs)

-ConvViTs is a modular deep learning project focused on hybrid convolution-transformer architectures for computer vision.
+ConvViTs (Convolutional ViTs) is a modular deep learning project focused on hybrid convolution-transformer architectures for computer vision.

 The repository includes clean and extensible PyTorch implementations of: